PSchwahn/LLBounds/README.md

 Running the code requires an installation of both Sage and LiE.

-TODO: Update nomenclature, clean up further, print cartan types, reset .sage files, document usage, D(highrank)/...
+TODO: document usage, test all reworked files.

 ## Usage